cr8ivecodesmith/tdd-django/docs/chapter-notes.md

 called _Behavior-Driven-Development_.

 #### Useful TDD Concepts
-**User story**
-Describes how the application will work from the user's perspective.
+_User story_ - Describes how the application will work from the user's perspective.
 Used to spec out FTs.

-**Expected failure**
-When you mean for a test to fail.
+_Expected failure_ - When you mean for a test to fail.

 ## chapter 3